wendy7756/wendy7756/README.md

 ## 🧚 About Me

-I’m co-building an AI agent startup with friends, leading growth, user acquisition, and GTM strategy.
+I’m leading growth, user acquisition, and GTM strategy in an AI startup.
 Before diving into AI, I worked at:

 - 🪞 **Ogilvy** – Drove CRM growth for Shiseido through integrated digital campaigns
 - 🛒 **Alibaba** – Improved app retention and DAU via data-driven content strategy and gamified growth mechanics